scalacenter/course-management-tools/docs/getting_started.md

 ![Lin-Delin process](https://imgur.com/tAdPsbL.png)

 > Note: a _linearised_ repo has other use cases.
-First of all, it can be utilised to inspect the changes between subsequent exercises.
+For example, it can be utilised to inspect the changes between subsequent exercises.
 In some cases, this can be used as part of the educational experience because it allows students to quickly inspect the aforementioned changes.

 The [workflows section](workflows.md) dives into more detail on the linearize/delinearize workflow.